 - Mantras

-What you practice is just as important as where you practice.
-If you feel tense and uncomfortable in studios, it’ll be much more difficult to explore techniques that bring you safety.
+The type of yoga we practice is just as important as where we practice.
+If we feel tense and uncomfortable in studios, it’ll be much more difficult to explore techniques that bring us into a place of safety.

 Here are some locations you may wish to explore: